DarthPumpkin/github-search/README.md

 repository.py
 -------------
-Clones the reppsitory and filter it for java files to be passed to the parser.
+Clones the repository and filter it for java files to be passed to the parser.

 - `clone_repo()` clones repository into temporary directory before being passed to the java parser.
 - `java_files()` filter repository for java files.